 As you read, ask the Spirit to renew your mind by remembering the Passover the next time you take communion.

 “This month shall be your beginning of months; it shall be the first month of the year to you.
 Speak to all the congregation of Israel, saying: ‘On the tenth of this month every man shall take for himself a lamb, according to the house of his father, a lamb for a household.’”—Exodus 12:2-3

 Passover was to mark the beginning of months, a new beginning for God’s people.
 The Lord was getting the attention of Israel.
 He wanted to prepare them for something new.
 In chapter 11 of Exodus, God gave insights as to how major this plague and judgment would be.

 “Then there shall be a great cry throughout all the land of Egypt, such as was not like it before, nor shall be like it again.”—Exodus 11:6

-Now, skip ahead to a scene in Jerusalem hundreds of years later, when people made a pilgrimage carrying the spotless lamb to the temple.
-Hundreds upon hundreds of lambs were slaughtered in the temple, shedding their blood for the sins of those who brought them.
+Now, skip ahead to a scene in Jerusalem hundreds of years later.
+People made a pilgrimage carrying the spotless lamb to the temple.
+Countless lambs were slaughtered in the temple, shedding their blood for the sins of those who brought them.